 - the Director of Consumer Affairs Victoria

 - authorised local council officers.

-For more information about the register, view our Public register of licensed sex work service providers page.
+For more information about the register, view Public register of licensed sex work service providers.